Xilinx/Vitis_Libraries/docs/api-reference.rst

    | =Mat()        | This is a default destructor of the Mat object.      |
    +---------------+------------------------------------------------------+

-Template parameters of the ``xf::Mat`` class are used to set the depth of the pixel, number of channels in the image, number of pixels packed per word, maximum number of rows and columns of the image.
+Template parameters of the ``xf::cv::Mat`` class are used to set the depth of the pixel, number of channels in the image, number of pixels packed per word, maximum number of rows and columns of the image.
 The following table lists the template parameters and their descriptions:

-.. table:: Table xf::Mat Template Parameter Descriptions
+.. table:: Table 3. xf::cv::Mat Template .. rubric:: Parameter Descriptions

    +---------------+------------------------------------------------------+
    | Parameters    | Description                                          |